ballerina-guides/hotel-reservation-demo/README.md

 3. Visit the `http://localhost:3000/reservations`

-# How to Implemet Hotel Reservation API
+# How to Implement Hotel Reservation API

 ## Prerequisites